davdavid29/Trainings-and-Certifications/README.md

 	-	The rights of data subjects
 	-	The obligations of organizations that process personal information
 	-	The penalties for violating the PDPA and UK GDPR

+-	[**Emerging Leader Training**](https://www.credential.net/c8109d0b-53f5-42fd-870b-da12e2ca08a4#gs.6dho8c) by Inchcape Digital (Oct 2023) - This digital credential is awarded to Inchapers who have attended, completed and exhibited the skills and knowledge from the Emerging Leader Training: The Next Generation.
+The recipients of this digital credential possess the essential competencies that makes an Inchcape Digital Leader best-in-class as they exhibit One Inchcape Values and Behaviour.

 ## Passed Certifications